EriksZviedrans/PHP-asynchronous-request/README.md

 Just download or pull and let's try!

-A main idea is from Mark Turansky blog(http://blog.markturansky.com/archives/205), where author writed idea - how to use asynchronous request.
+A main idea is from Mark Turansky blog(http://blog.markturansky.com/archives/205), where author wrote the idea - how to use asynchronous request.